my forthcoming book:

 Sheela was ready to take Osho out of the country and in all likeliness Osho knew about her plans.
 Mayor KD told the investigators at the beginning of October 1995:[25]

-Without getting a divorce from Jayananda first, Sheela had secretly married Swiss Dipo in Mexico in autumn 1984.
-That means she could live in Switzerland where she couldn’t be extradited.
+Without getting a divorce from her second husband Jayananda first, Sheela had secretly married Swiss Dipo (one of her trusted finance managers) in Mexico in autumn 1984.
+That meant she would be able to live in Switzerland where she couldn’t be extradited.

-Then there was the underground room in Jesus Grove where Osho could be hiding for a few days.
-From there a secret tunnel led to the Rajneeshpuram airstrip—where he could board a plane and disappear from the US.
+There was also a detailed flight plan for Osho in case he needed to get out secretly.
+A handful of trusted construction workers like Anugiten (Savita’s boyfriend) were chosen to build an underground room in Jesus Grove with hidden access, where the master could be hiding for a few days.
+From there a secret tunnel led to the Rajneeshpuram airstrip—where he could board one of the Ranch owned planes and disappear from the US.

-Additionally, there were guidelines given out to the legal department and the private security force how to act as a protective shield in case one of the investigating authorities would come to arrest Osho.
+Additionally, there were guidelines given out to the legal department and the private security force on how to act as a protective shield in case one of the investigating authorities attempted to arrest Osho.

 [1] Helen Byron Nothing Too Much: One Woman – Many Circles, iUniverse, Lincoln, 2003.